 John Tyler (1790-1862) became the tenth president of the United States while serving as vice president to William Henry Harrison, who died in office.

-Tyler was born on March 29, 1790, at Greenway, his family’s plantation in Charles County, Virginia.
-He attended the College of William and Mary in Williamsburg, VA, in 1807, then studied law from private tutors.
-His political career started early, in 1811.
+Tyler was born on March 29, 1790, at his family’s plantation in Virginia.
 He was elected to the Virginia legislature at age 21.
-From 1817 to 1821, he was a member of the House of Representatives and was elected to Congress as a member of the Democratic-Republicans, the party that was founded in the early 1790s by Thomas Jefferson and James Madison.
+From 1817 to 1821, he was a member of the House of Representatives.

-At first, no one was certain on how to handle Harrison’s death and whether Tyler should remain in his position as vice or take over the presidency since the Constitution was unclear on that matter.
-At 51 years old, he was sworn into office on April 6 and dubbed “His Accidency.”
-It wasn’t until 1967 that the 25th Amendment to the Constitution was ratified, stating that the vice president will take the presidential office if the current president dies or resigns.
+At first, no one was certain how to handle Harrison’s death and whether Tyler should become the new president, since the Constitution was unclear on that matter.
+At 51 years old, Tyler was sworn into office on April 6 and dubbed “His Accidency” because he had become the president by chance, and not through an election.
+It wasn’t until 1967 that the 25th Amendment to the Constitution was signed, stating that the vice president will become president if the current president dies or resigns.

 After retiring from office, Tyler returned to his plantation and voted in favor of Virginia seceding from the Union.
 He was elected to the Confederate House of Representatives but died at the age of 71 on January 18, 1862 before he could take his seat.
 President Abraham Lincoln and the government did not acknowledge Tyler’s death because he was seen as a traitor to the union.